menandmice/micetro_docs/guides/user-manual/configuring_cloud.rst

 Before adding a cloud service instance
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The Men & Mice Suite communicates with the cloud services through Men & Mice Central (IPAM) and the Men & Mice DNS controller (DNS).
+The Men&Mice Suite communicates with the cloud services through Men&Mice Central (IPAM) and the Men&Mice DNS controller (DNS).

 Before continuing, make sure:

-* The DNS controller is installed and set up on the machine running Men & Mice Central.
+* The DNS controller is installed and set up on the machine running Men&Mice Central.

 * The machine running central can connect to the specific cloud instance on port  443/TCP.